pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_channel-groups.md

 ```

 Parameters:
 - channels (NSArray): Channel names to remove.
-If empty list passed whole channel group will be removed.
+If empty list passed, the whole channel group will be removed.
-- group (NSString): Group from which to remove channels.
+- group (NSString): Channel group from which to remove channels.
-- block (PNChannelGroupChangeCompletionBlock): Completion block with request status.
+- block (PNChannelGroupChangeCompletionBlock): Completion block; receives request processing status.

 ### Sample code